1 Corinthians 13 defines real love. But what does perfect love look like?

 Four Sweet Companions of Love

-According to Charles Spurgeon in one of his sermons, four sweet things accompany love.
-1 Corinthians 13:7 tells us that love can bear, hope, believe, and endure all things.
-Simply put, love just covers everything.
-Just like what 1 Peter 4:8 tells us, we need to love one another deeply because this deep kind of love covers numerous sins.
+1 Corinthians 13:7 tells us that love protects, hopes, trusts, and endures all things.
+Charles Spurgeon cross-references this in one of his sermons, four sweet things accompany love where his manuscripts deliver the same message.
+Simply put, love covers everything.
+Just like what 1 Peter 4:8 tells us, this deep kind of love covers all shortcomings.

 And what best example do we have than Christ?
-We only need to look at His life and see the depth of His love for us.
-He endured tremendous pain, suffering, and death so that He could save us.
-As Jesus teaches us in John 15:13, there’s no greater love than one that lays down his life for his friends.
-We can keep on bearing, hoping, believing, and enduring because we have Christ.
-We can deeply love because He deeply loved us first.
+His life here on earth and the depth of His love for us are enough of an example.
+He endured imaginable pain and suffering, even death to save us.
+Jesus taught us in John 15:13 that there’s no greater love than laying down one’s life for His friends.
+We keep hoping, believing, bearing, and enduring because He loves us.
+We can love because He loved us first.

 The Permanence of Love

 Faith, Hope, and Love (v.13)

-The three most remarkable things that we, as believers, should pursue are faith, hope, and love.
-But among the three, love is the most essential and the permanent one.
-1 Corinthians 13:13 tells us to focus our gaze on these three things.
+The three most remarkable things that we should pursue are faith, hope, and love.
+But among the three, love is the most essential and permanent one.

 What is the Heart of 1 Corinthians 13

 1 Corinthians 13 centers on the idea of the importance, supremacy, and permanence of love.
-The Apostle Paul reminds us not to emphasize things or work that would take people’s gaze off Christ.
-We should fuel our ministry and work with the kind of love that Jesus shows us.
+The Apostle Paul reminds us not to emphasize things that would take people’s gaze off Jesus.
+We should speak the truth and fuel our ministry and work with the knowledge of the kind of love that Jesus shows us.
 After all, this is the greatest commandment that He instructs us in Luke 10:27.

 When Was 1 Corinthians 13 Written

 The Apostle Paul was on his third journey as a missionary, and he was in Ephesus when he wrote this letter for the church in Corinth.
 Scholars suggest that this is dated somewhere in the range of AD 53 to 57.
-The disturbing news of rivalry, jealousy and immoral behaviors propelled him to write this epistle to them.
+The disturbing news of rivalry, jealousy, and immoral and rude behaviors propelled him to write this epistle to them.

 How to Pray 1 Corinthians 13